Acrylics Painting Tutorial – How to paint a seascape?

 I split the canvas into two using paper tape.
 This way I could paint the clouds without going over the horizon line.

-I started with the sunny side of the sky, using a Primary Blue – Cyan.
+Starting with the sunny side of the sky, using a Primary Blue – Cyan.
 I tried to do this part uniformly.

 I left the clouds part unpainted and I started with the shadows of the clouds.
 The light comes from the left side, so the shadows are more visible on the right.